Our Best Moisturizer for Sensitive Skin

 Moisturizer is a key ingredient in any skin care routine, and especially crucial for sensitive skin types who often use fewer products.

-Best Moisturizer for Sensitive Skin
+Our Best Moisturizer for Sensitive Skin

 “Moisturizers can protect sensitive skin, improve skin tone and texture, and mask imperfections,” says the Mayo Clinic.
 Since sensitive skin types are often concerned about avoiding skin irritation, you may want to choose a moisturizer that’s as simple as possible.
 “Sensitive skin is susceptible to skin irritations, redness, itching or rashes,” according to the Mayo Clinic.
 “Look for a moisturizer formulated with soothing ingredients, such as chamomile or aloe, and doesn't contain potential allergens, such as fragrances or dyes.
 Also, avoid skin care products containing acids, which can irritate sensitive skin.”